makinacorpus/django_pyoidc/docs/user.rst

 POST_LOGIN_URI_FAILURE
 ***********

-This setting configures where a user is redirected on login failure.
+This setting configures where a user is redirected on login failure, defaults to Django base url.

-LOGOUT_URI_SUCCESS_DEFAULT
-**********

-This setting configures where a user is redirected after successful SSO logout.

 POST_LOGIN_URI_SUCCESS
 *******************

-This setting configures the default redirection URI on login success
+This setting configures the default redirection URI on login success, defaults to Django base url.

+POST_LOGOUT_REDIRECT_URI
+**********

+This setting configures where a user is redirected after successful SSO logout, defaults to Django base url.

 URI_PROVIDER
 ************